Miguel Herrera: Club career

-Herrera made his debut in 1985 with second division side Deportivo Neza.
+Herrera made his debut in 1985 with Segunda División side Deportivo Neza.
 Originally a forward, he switched to playing as a defender after his move to Tecos UAG in 1987.
-Herrera made his debut in the Primera División on 22 May 1988, in a 2–0 victory over Atlas.
-He transferred to Santos Laguna in 1988, making 30 appearances and scoring four goals.
+Herrera made his debut in the Primera División on May 22, 1988, in a 2–0 victory over Atlas.
+He was transferred to Santos Laguna in 1988, making 30 appearances and scoring four goals.
 He had his first stint with Atlante in 1989, making 36 appearances and scoring four goals before moving to Querétaro in 1990.
 He again transferred to Atlante in 1991, and won his first league title during the 1992–93 season after defeating Monterrey in the finals by a 4–0 aggregate score after winning the first-leg 1–0 and the second 4–0.
 He would remain at the club until 1995, making 125 appearances and scoring nine goals.
 Herrera was then sold to Toros Neza, with whom he would play in his second league final during the "Verano '97" season, ultimately losing to Guadalajara by an aggregate score of 7–2.
 In 1999, Herrera returned to Atlante for a third time before officially retiring in 2000.

 International career

-Herrera participated with the senior national team in the 1993 Copa América tournament held in Ecuador.
+Herrera participated with Mexico's national team in the 1993 Copa América tournament held in Ecuador.
 Mexico went on to reach the final against Argentina, losing 1–2.

 Herrera played in all of Mexico's matches during the qualifying stages for the 1994 FIFA World Cup, though he was omitted from the final squad list by coach Miguel Mejía Barón.

 Managerial career

-Atlante
+First spell with Atlante

 In 2002, two years after retiring, Herrera came back to coach his former club Atlante.
 He would remain manager for two years, but resigned in 2004 after failing to take Atlante to a final.